djalbat/highmark-fonts/README.md

 ## Introduction

 This package contains several [Computer Modern](https://en.wikipedia.org/wiki/Computer_Modern) fonts in Woff2 format.
-The original TTF fonts are available from [SourceForge](https://sourceforge.net/projects/cm-unicode/files/cm-unicode/0.7.0/cm-unicode-0.7.0-ttf.tar.xz/download) of all places:
+The original TTF fonts are available from [SourceForge](https://sourceforge.net/projects/cm-unicode/files/cm-unicode/0.7.0/cm-unicode-0.7.0-ttf.tar.xz/download) of all places.
+Copies of the fonts that are actually utilised here can also be found in the `/ttf` directory.

 They can be unpacked as follows: